-Garages and permanent outbuildings

-Repair category 2

-Notes Aspects of the garage construction may have a limited life span including the roof.
-Some patch repair and regular ongoing maintenance should be anticipated.
+Garages and permanent outbuildings Repair category 2 Notes Cracked render noted at the garage walls.
+Cracked glazing was noted to the rear garage door.
+A membrane was laid over the shed roof.
+The timber shed is of a basic design, repair and regular ongoing maintenance should be anticipated.